bkrepp-ctps/mde-prototype-python/README.md

 This prototype is an attempt to use the __folium__ library to render maps.

+The __folium__ library was able to generate a map of the TAZes in around 23 wall-clock seconds, it required 56 seconds to render the model network links.
+Although rendering of the latter was _apparently_ successful, the notebook in which the map was generated crashed shortly thereafter with an out-of-memory error losing all previous work and rendering subsequent work impossible.
+(This was observed when running the prototype on an unloaded desktop PC with 6 GB of RAM.)

 ## Prototype #3

 This prototype is an attempt to use the __keplergl__ library to render maps.

-While __kelpergl__ is able to render a map of the TAZes in less than 6 wall-clock seconds, but it was was not able to render the model network links at all.
+While __kelpergl__ was able to render a map of the TAZes in less than 6 wall-clock seconds, it was was not able to render the model network links at all.
-An attempt to do so only produced a "blank map canvas".
-(Neither the IPython notebook containing the prototype code nor the IPython kernel running the notebook crashed or hung, however, so subsequent work was possible.)
+An attempt to do so only produced a "blank map canvas".(Neither the IPython notebook containing the prototype code nor the IPython kernel running the notebook crashed or hung, however, so subsequent work was possible.

 Respectfully submitted,
 B. Krepp, attending metaphysician